8 Things to Know about Electric School Bus Repowers

 Repowered school buses use a comparable electric powertrain to a brand-new electric school bus priced at around half the cost of a new electric school bus.
 This approach to school bus electrification can help mitigate current supply chain challenges, promote a more circular economy and may even reduce waste and manufacturing-related emissions.
 While there are limited numbers of repowers on the road today, there is an increasing number of state and local provisions for repowers in funding programs.
 For the ever-growing list of school districts and fleet operators looking to electrify and facing the high cost of new electric school buses, repowers present a promising option to complement new vehicle orders and accelerate the transition to zero-emission school bus fleets.

 Editor’s Note: This story was originally published Feb.
 22, 2023.
-It was updated on April 18 to reflect new data and information.
+It was updated on May 8, 2024, to reflect the latest data and information.